mitch-keenan/petrock-vcv/README.md

 If you liked this VCV rack implementation and want to support me making more modular stuff [send me a coffee here](https://paypal.me/mitchkeenan)

-## "Please, please let me change things!"

-Fine...
-Pet Rock uses the system time for it's internal clock.
-Changing the date on your host system will also change what day Pet Rock thinks it is.

-Alternatively you can build from source with `PET_ROCK_DEV_MODE=true` in your environment.
-Once built/installed, right clicking on the module will let you manually various override parameters.

 ## License